 With so many ways to volunteer for Commencement, it might be a little confusing.
 The guide below should help you out.

-This role is filled by the Chair of the Faculty Senate.
-The Grand Marshal leads the processional and recessional, bears the University Mace, and calls to order the Commencement ceremonies.
+This role is filled by the chair of the Faculty Senate.
+The Grand Marshal leads the processional and recessional, bears the University Mace and calls the Commencement ceremonies to order.

 Some schools will select a Department Marshal(s) in addition to their School Marshals.
-Department Marshals lead in the students from your respective department.
-For example, CCPA will have a School Marshal, and will also have 4 Department Marshals.
+Department Marshals lead in the students from their respective department.
+For example, CCPA will have a School Marshal, and will also have four Department Marshals.